timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 45-MISCELLANEOUS INTELLIGENCE COMMUNITY AUTHORITIES/SUBCHAPTER IV-COLLECTION, ANALYSIS, AND SHARING OF INTELLIGENCE.md

     * (K) Developing data standards to harmonize the sharing of information pursuant to this paragraph.

 #### (d) Reporting and notifications
-* If the Director of National Intelligence chooses to use funds under subsection (c)(1) to facilitate the establishment of the Center, the Director of the Center shall—
+* The Director of the Center shall—

-  * (1) not later than 180 days after December 20, 2019, submit to appropriate congressional committees a report on—
+  * (1) not later than August 1, 2021, submit to appropriate congressional committees a report on—

     * (A) the estimated funding needs of the Center for fiscal year 2021 and for subsequent years;